redhat-cop/ocp-disconnected-docs/IPIonMAGInstallManualIAM.md

 In order to capture all the artifacts needed to install openshift, this guide will use a tool called openshift4_mirror.
 Please see [https://repo1.dso.mil/platform-one/distros/red-hat/ocp4/openshift4-mirror](https://repo1.dso.mil/platform-one/distros/red-hat/ocp4/openshift4-mirror) for more information about this tool.
 In addition, the pull-secret will need to be obtained from [https://cloud.redhat.com/openshift/install/pull-secret](https://cloud.redhat.com/openshift/install/pull-secret).
 If the operator catalogs are also needed, ensure that there is enough disk space and remove the --skip-catalogs flag.

+The following steps require OpenShift 4.6 and above.
+Replace <OCP_VERSION> with the specific target install version, such as 4.7.0.

 ```
 #From Bastion